F4S is the ultimate team building tool

 Bonus tip: While on GIPHY, ask your team to save some of the best GIFs they find and upload them into Slack as custom emojis, to boost your team's repertoire of unique emojis!

 Remember MTV Cribs, where celebrities took viewers on tours of their mansions?
 Think of this as a far less extravagant version of that.
-Each team member can give a tour of their house or their remote office.
+For this virtual event, each team member can give a tour of their house or their remote office.

 Skills it'll build: Creativity, humor, leadership skills